Synopsis: A jovial group of soldiers work and play at Camp Charlotte.

 At that point, Bram didn’t pull any more shenanigans.
 He didn’t want to press his luck.

-In his tent, Bram had a strange dream.
-In it, a demon and angel sat on his shoulders.
+In his tent that night, Bram had a strange dream.
+In it, a demon and angel sat—one on each of his shoulders.
 One looked like Lucent and the other like Roy.
 Lucent was telling the Aesop’s fable, The Boy and the Filberts.

 Lucent recited, “As the story goes, a greedy boy was given the opportunity to remove tasty fruit from a narrow necked pitcher.
 He put his hand into the pitcher and grabbed as much fruit as he could.
 His hand was so full of fruit that he couldn’t remove his hand from the pitcher.
 But the boy was unwilling to release even one filbert.
 So he began to cry.”

 Bram remembered the story from his childhood.
-But Roy finished the story for him.
+Nevertheless, Roy finished the story for him in the dream.

 “The boy’s mamma said, ‘Greed leads to trouble.
 Do not attempt too much, at once.’
 And so the boy released half the filberts and was free of the confines of the pitcher,” said Roy.